Dimension result and KPZ formula for two-dimensional multiplicative cascade processes: Introduction

-if $\beta>0$ and is equal to $2-\alpha\in (1,3/2)$ if $\beta=0$.} \end{example}
+if $\gamma>0$ and is equal to $2-\alpha\in(1,3/2)$ if $\gamma=0$. \end{example}

-\begin{remark} The reason why we consider the two dimensional case can be easily seen from Theorem \ref{gene} and Example \ref{example1}, \ref{example2}.
-If we only consider one dimensional case, as shown in Theorem \ref{gene}(ii), the formula will always have a phase transition at $\xi_*$, and such phase transition is indeed caused by the limitation of the image space.
-Also it is necessary to consider the two or higher dimensional case to obtain the uniform dimension result given later. \end{remark}
+\begin{remark} The reason why we consider the two-dimensional case can be easily seen from Theorem~\ref{thm} and Examples~\ref{example1},~\ref{example2}.
+If we only consider the one-dimensional case, as already shown in Theorem \ref{thm}(ii), the formula will also have a phase transition at $\xi _*$, but such a phase transition is indeed caused by the limitation of the image space. \end{remark}

-\begin{remark} Example \ref{example1} and \ref{example2} are special cases of Theorem \ref{gene}, in general the theorem could provide us with more colorful formulas.
+\begin{remark} Examples~\ref{example1} and~\ref{example2} are special cases of Theorem \ref{thm}.
+In general, the theorem could provide us with more colorful formulas.
 In principle, the formula can have as many points of phase transition as we want. \end{remark}

-\begin{remark} To finding the Hausdorff dimension of the image of a stochastic process restricted to any Borel subset of its domain is a classical problem in probability theory.
-The first work on this subject can be traced back to L\'evy \cite{Levy53} and Taylor \cite{Taylor53}, regarding the Hausdorff dimension and Hausdorff measure of the image of Brownian motion.
-Since then much progress has been made for fractional Brownian motion, stable L\'evy process and many other processes.
-We refer to the survey paper \cite{Xiao04} and the references therein for more information on this subject. \end{remark}
+\begin{remark} Finding the Hausdorff dimension of the image of a stochastic process restricted to any Borel set is a classical problem in probability theory.
+The first work on this subject could be traced back to L\'{e}vy \cite{Levy53} and Taylor~\cite{Taylor53} in 1953, regarding the Hausdorff dimension and Hausdorff measure of the image of Brownian motion.
+Since then much progress has been made for fractional Brownian motion, stable L\'{e}vy process and many other processes.
+We refer to the survey paper~\cite{Xiao04} and the references therein for more information on this subject. \end{remark}

-Our second result is a ``multifractal singularity spectra" type result.
-The starting point of such a result is the following natural question: Could the dimension result in Theorem \ref{gene} hold almost surely for all Borel sets?
-The answer to this question is negative, and we can see it quickly from the case $F=F_\mu$: From \cite{KaPe76} we know that for $\mathbb{P}$-almost every $\omega\in\Omega$, the multiplicative cascade measure $\mu_\omega$ is carried by a random Borel set $E_\omega$ of Hausdorff dimension $1-\mathbb{E}(W\log_2 W)$, which is strictly less than $1$ unless $W=1$ and $\mu$ is Lebesgue.
-On the other hand, from \cite{Ba99} one can deduce that for $\mathbb{P}$-almost every $\omega\in\Omega$, the random Borel set $E_\omega$ that carries $\mu_\omega$ has Hausdorff dimension $1$ with respect to $\rho_{\mu_\omega}$.
-So unless we are in the trivial case that $\mu$ is Lebesgue, \eqref{posi} cannot hold almost surely for all Borel sets.

-This observation leads us to the next question: Given a Borel subset $K$, of which random subset $E_{\omega,K}$ of $K$ one has $\dim_H F(E_{\omega,K})=\dim_H F(K)$ and what is Hausdorff dimension of $E_{\omega,K}$ (for $\mathbb{P}$-almost every $\omega\in\Omega$)?
-To answer this question it is natural to consider the H\"older level sets of $F$, and inspired by \cite{Jin10} we get the following ``multifractal singularity spectra" type result: